 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-BlackRock Financial Management, Inc's score of 27 is lower than 55% of the industry.
+BlackRock Financial Management, Inc's score of 43 is higher than 63% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 As of the latest reporting, BlackRock Financial Management, Inc. does not have specific carbon emissions data available, indicating a lack of disclosed emissions figures for the most recent year.
 The company is a current subsidiary of BlackRock, Inc., which may influence its climate-related initiatives and commitments.
 While no specific reduction targets or achievements are listed for BlackRock Financial Management, Inc., it is important to note that emissions data may be cascaded from its parent company, BlackRock, Inc. This relationship suggests that any climate commitments or performance metrics may align with those of the parent organisation.
 BlackRock, Inc. has been active in various climate initiatives, including participation in the Carbon Disclosure Project (CDP), which may provide insights into broader corporate climate strategies.
 However, without specific emissions data or reduction targets from BlackRock Financial Management, Inc., it is challenging to assess its individual impact or commitments in the context of climate change.
 In summary, while BlackRock Financial Management, Inc. currently lacks detailed emissions data and specific reduction initiatives, its affiliation with BlackRock, Inc. may play a role in shaping its climate commitments and strategies moving forward.